kmccloskey/valship/README.md

   - cargo description must be at least 50 characters
   - origin and destinations must be pulled from a valid list of locations (use a hard-coded list)

+### Adding Rails UJS and Paperclip
+ * Let's add some additional functionality to our "Shipped" app from earlier this week.
+    - Using Rails UJS, allow users to asynchronously "follow" other ships.
+This means they should be able to click a "follow" button and have the "following" recorded in the database.
+    - A new page should be added where users can see what ships they're currently following
+    - Using Paperclip, users should have the ability to upload a photo of a ship when the ship is being created

 ## Group Project
 ##### Kyle McCloskey